blasvicco/bv-react-svgloader/README.md

 ### Example:

-Please refer to the example/src/App.js file to see a running example.
+Please refer to the [example](example/src/App.js) file to see it working.

 To run the example:
 1. Clone the repository